What To Wear In Alaska

 If you've done a little homework on how to dress, you've probably seen or heard this advice a thousand times: dress in layers.
-From spring to early fall in Alaska, be prepared for temperatures in the 50-70 degree range, always with the possibility of a little rain and wind thrown in there.
+From spring to early fall in Alaska, be prepared for temperatures in the 50 to 70 degree range, always with the possibility of a little rain and wind thrown in there.
 Your best bet is to dress in layers and bring a backpack—you'll stay warm and dry when it's chilly or wet, and you can peel off layers and stow them as the weather changes.

 Rain or shine, many day tours—flightseeing, cruises, bus tours—offer access to shelter.
 And while you may spend 2-3 hours outdoors hiking, fishing, or rafting, you can generally expect that your tour operator will provide any specialized gear you need.
 However, it is always good to be prepared.

-A Breakdown of Necessary Layers
+A Breakdown of Necessary Layers for Summer, Spring, & Fall

 The Inner Layer